 Class Action Lawsuit Filed on Behalf of Match Group, Inc. (MTCH) Investors - Holzer & Holzer, LLC Encourages Investors With Significant Losses to Contact the Firm

-/EIN News/ -- ATLANTA, March 07, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC informs investors that a class action lawsuit has been filed against Match Group, Inc. (“Match” or the “Company”) (NASDAQ: MTCH).
-The lawsuit alleges Match made materially false and/or misleading statements and/or failed to disclose material adverse facts, including: (1) the Company was not effectively executing on Tinder’s new product initiatives; (2) as a result, the Company was not on track to deliver Tinder’s planned product initiatives in 2022; and (3) therefore, Defendants’ statements about the Company’s business, operations, and prospects lacked a reasonable basis.
+ATLANTA, March 07, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC informs investors that a class action lawsuit has been filed against Match Group, Inc. ("Match" or the "Company") MTCH.
+The lawsuit alleges Match made materially false and/or misleading statements and/or failed to disclose material adverse facts, including: (1) the Company was not effectively executing on Tinder's new product initiatives; (2) as a result, the Company was not on track to deliver Tinder's planned product initiatives in 2022; and (3) therefore, Defendants' statements about the Company's business, operations, and prospects lacked a reasonable basis.

 If you bought shares of Match between November 3, 2021 and January 31, 2023 and you suffered a significant loss on that investment, you are encouraged to discuss your legal rights by contacting Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm's website at https://holzerlaw.com/case/match/ to learn more.